GoatWang/AccessControlPlanForFloorPlan/README.md

     - Fail Case4 (Fail to Find Orientation):
         - ![](static/figures_orientationcv/Cat30_4_00_hc_detect.png)

 4. Train the segmentation model to recognize the orientation of the door.
 The labeled dataset can be found at [google drive](https://drive.google.com/file/d/19rZ_CDH-WnGSQ_RE2iyY9PHb90tbEU1N/view?usp=sharing).
 The training code can be found in `FloorPlan/DoorOrientationSegmentation`.
-The UNet architecture is used in this task.
+The self-built UNet architecture as well as whole PyTorch training pipeline are used in this task.
+The following figures show the some processes in this training pipeline.
     - Labeled Data:
         - ![](static/Segmentation/DatasetPreviewDsiffSample.png)
     - Augmentation: This techniques are used to enhance the generalizability of the model.